Student document check (right to study)

 Students who must attend a student document check

-You will need to have your documents checked if you:
+You must have your documents checked if you:

 - are a new student or enrolling on a new course and your nationality is subject to immigration control